gareth625/cascalog-demo/README.md

     wget http://www.grouplens.org/system/files/ml-100k.zip
     unzip ml-100k.zip

+where I've assumed you are in the root directory of the casclog-demo project.
 I'll refer to _resources/data/ml-100k_ through the demo although you should use the path you downloaded and extracted the data to.

+## Cascalog

+Intro to Cascalog

+### Cascading

+Explain Cascading's taps and flow philosophy

+### Midje and Midje-Cascalog

+Demo some source and sink taps using Midje unit tests

+## Taps

+### Source Taps -- The Movie Lens Input

+Reading from the different type of delimited files, joining across data sets and print the output.
+Might use a reducer to filter implement take 10 or just a filter to get a specific user and their 20 movies.

+Use hfs-delimited and select-keys.
+Discuss the different file system sources, file vs directory, HDFS vs LFS and a note about S3.

+### Sink Taps

+stdout, produces and other midje-cascalog sinks, files (HDFS, LFS and S3)

+## k-means clustering

+Implement a k-means clustering algorithm on our files.

+## Incanter and Visualising the output

+This is a might be nice but if there is some structured clusters results they could be plotted using Incanter and possible the Gorilla repl which I've just discovered.

 ## Running on Amazon's [Elastic MapReduce](https://aws.amazon.com/elasticmapreduce/)

+Talk about using Lemur to work with EMR.
+Perhaps some best practices if I can remember them from the AWS summit.
+Worth bringing the Hadoop VM that Alex referenced in the Snowplow Google groups thread which probably allows you to run a local cluster.

+## Conclusions

+Sum up.